Categories

 Compliance Into the Weeds

-The award-winning Compliance into the Weeds is the only weekly podcast that takes a deep dive into a compliance-related topic, literally going into the weeds to explore a subject more fully.
+The award winning, Compliance into the Weeds is the only weekly podcast which takes a deep dive into a compliance related topic, literally going into the weeds to more fully explore a subject.
 Looking for some hard-hitting insights on compliance?
 Look no further than Compliance into the Weeds!
-In this episode of Compliance into the Weeds, Tom Fox and Matt Kelly discuss the rare occurrence of a company, Smartmatic, being added to an existing indictment for FCPA violations.
+In this episode of Compliance into the Weeds, Tom Fox and Matt Kelly look at the mixed and muddled messages coming out of the DOJ on FCPA and white collar enforcement.

 Tom